EricGomesGregory/DnD-Vault/Vault/Spelljammer/Lore/Planes/ArmCivilization/Najma.md

 # Mujam
 Mujam is a small mountainous world covered in thick sheets of ice and snow.
-The residents of Mujam either live in the sprawling cave systems under the ice sheets or on the thermal bubbles around the active volcanos of the world.
+The residents of Mujam either live in the sprawling cave systems under the ice sheets or on the thermal bubbles around the active volcanoes of the world.

 ***Native Races.***
 The native races of Mujam are: